Kathiawar Agency: Princely states

 There were altogether 193 states of varying size and importance, of which fourteen exercised independent jurisdiction, while the rest were to varying degrees under British administration.
-The eight states of the first class were Bhavnagar State, Dhrangadhra State, Gondal State, Jafarabad State, Junagadh State, Morvi State, Nawanagar State, and Porbandar State.
+The eight states of the first class were Bhavnagar State, Dhrangadhra State, Gondal State, Jafarabad State, Junagadh State, Sardargarh Bantva state, Morvi State, Nawanagar State, and Porbandar State.
 The agency covered an area of 20882 sqmi, and in 1901 the population was 2,329,196.
 The headquarters of the political agent (who oversaw the affairs of the princely states on behalf of the Governor-General) was at Rajkot, in the centre of the peninsula; this was also the site of the Rajkumar College, Rajkot, where many of the sons of the rulers were educated.
 There was a similar school for girasias, or chiefs of lower rank, at Gondal.

 The estimated gross revenue of the several states was 1,278,000 rupees in 1911; total tribute (payable to the British, the Gaekwar of Baroda and the nawab of Junagadh), was 70,000 rupees.
 An excellent system of metre-gauge railways was built at the cost of the leading states.
 Maritime trade was also very active, the chief ports being Porbandar, Mangrol and Veraval.
 In 1903–1904 the total seaborne exports were valued at 1,300,000 rupees, and the imports at 1,120,000.